zevv/cpstut/README.md

 ## Baby steps: my first cps program

 The complete code for this chapter can be found at https://github.com/zevv/cpstut/blob/master/cpstut1.nim

-cps is available as a regular nim library that you must import before cps is available in your program.
+CPS is available as a regular nim library that you must import before CPS is available in your program.
 The module offers a number of macros and templates, for details refer to the module documentation at https://disruptek.github.io/cps/cps.html